Soskat/LocalizationTutorial/README.md

-# LocalizationTutorial
+# Localization Tutorial

-This is a simple Unreal 4.27 project, which provides various examples of setting up, using and handling localization via Unreal's build-in system.
+Welcome at the Localization Tutorial repository, where you can find an Unreal example project that provides various examples of setting up, using and handling localization via Unreal localization system.
+Along the source code you have access to the project wiki, where all concepts and examples have been described and explained.

+The current examples project has been build in Unreal Engine 5.1 version, however all processes and localization pipelines are the same as in the 4.27 engine version.

 ## Why?
 You may wonder why to create another tutorial for Unreal's localization system, when there's plenty of them around the Internet?
 The reason is simple - I've just wanted to have a reference for myself how to use this system in case I forgot about all I've learned in the recent months.
 I hope it will help me - and help you too! - in understanding how to setup localization quickly and less painfully.